dedis/odyssey/docs/setup.md

 We heavily make use of direct call to executables as a mean to interface with cothority.
 As such, you will need to generate them and set up each components with the appropriate executables.
+Instructions on how to generate them are in the next section "Prerequiste".
 Here is a summary of the exec dependencies of each components:

 |               |catadmin|cryptutil|pcadmin|bcadmin|csadmin|
 |---------------|--------|---------|-------|-------|-------|